onetapbeyond/gen_metrics/README.md

                              time_on_callbacks: 407,
                              demand: 4768000,
                              events: 4768000}

+# Summary timings measured in milliseconds (ms).
 ```

-Detailed statistical metrics data is also available and detailed in the documentation.
+Detailed statistical metrics data per process is also available.
+See the documentation for details.

 ## Documentation